wlperry/umd_biostats/ecostats_lectures/lecture_07/07_02_class_activity.docx.md

 :::

-# Now that we show how mass of lake NE 12 fails what do we do next?
+# Now that we have shown how mass of lake NE 12 fails what do we do next?

 Lets explore a comparison of NE 12 and Island Lake mass_g

 ::: callout-tip
-## Exercise: Create a island_ne12_df dataframe from
+## Exercise: Create a dataframe from `Island Lake` and `NE 12`

-We could also look at the difference in means... some cool code here

 ::: {.cell}